christopherfujino/teach-me-to-code/blog/content/posts/2025-04-07-sabbatical.md

 title: 'Google -> Sabbatical'
 date: 2025-04-18 00:00:00
 tags: ['sabbatical', 'career', 'google']
-draft: true
+draft: false
 ---

 Last month I resigned my position at Google.

-To put my resignation in some context, I never intended to work at Google for as long as I did.
+I never intended to work at Google for as long as I did.
 In fact, I never intended to work at Google in the first place.
 Without having a formal computer science background, I assumed that getting a job at a big tech company was out of the question and so I never even considered whether or not I would like such a job.

 When I was recruited for a role at Google, I knew I had to interview for it, if for no other reason than that I would always wonder what would it would